mmistakes/so-simple-theme/events/stancon.md

 # Contributed talks:

 The contributed talks at StanCon are based on interactive, self-contained notebooks, such as knitr or Jupyter, and will take the place of proceedings.
+Clicking on the title of a talk in the schedule below will take you to the generated PDF or HTML file for the corresponding notebook.
+The source code for the notebooks, supplementary materials, and the slides presented at the conference are also available in a separate repository on GitHub:

-* [StanCon Contributed Talks Respository](https://github.com/stan-dev/stancon_talks) <span class="note">(notebooks, supplementary materials, slides)</span>
+* [StanCon Contributed Talks Respository](https://github.com/stan-dev/stancon_talks) <span class="note">(notebooks with source code, supplementary materials, slides)</span>

 # Schedule: